fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### DONE!
 Load products etc per admin user...
 ### DONE! show dots ... when the title is to long.
 ### DONE!
 Add a user's Screen with email.

-### Add alert that visitor needs to create an account in order to make an order.
+### DONE!
+Add alert that visitor needs to create an account in order to make an order.

 ### Fix the card's dimentions everywhere you use it.
 ### Add posibility to change password...